 It also shows many covers were served.

 Note: The covers count will only be accurate if the correct number of guests is entered for each table.
 If no guest count is entered, the register will use the number of seats at a table instead.
 For example, if there are three guests at a table for four, you must enter three guests for the average calculation to be correct.
 Otherwise, the register assumes four guests served.

 Finally, the report provides the number of aborted transactions and their total value.

-In the Payments section, you can see the sum of all payments received across all payment methods, the amount of voided payments, and the payments total as final float.
+In the Payments section, you can see the sum of all payments received across all payment methods, the amount of voided payments, and the payments total.

 Taxes (only on Period and Fiscal reports)

 The tax calculation shows the net sales for the day, the calculated taxes of the different tax rates, and the gross sales.